Publishing to npmPermalink to “Publishing to npm”

 The following are other good practices to follow when publishing reusable Web Components.

 Polyfills are an application concern, so the application should depend directly on them, not individual packages.
 The exact polyfills needed often depends on the browsers the application needs to support, and that choice is best left to the application developer using your component.
+Your component's documentation should clearly identify any APIs it uses that may require polyfills.

 Packages may need to depend on polyfills for tests and demos, so if they're needed, they should only go in